 In Turkish culture, there is typically more distance in relationships between men and women than in America or Europe.
 This is more applicable in the rural and conservative areas of the countries than it is in the big cities.
 Here are some general rules to follow in order to be culturally appropriate:

 - Avoid prolonged eye contact with people of the opposite gender.

 - Try not to smile or appear overly friendly cross-gender.

-- Avoid physical touch when possible.
+- Don’t initiate shaking hands or other physical touch cross-gender.
 It is okay to shake hands or greet with kisses on the cheek if the other person initiates.